 How does the program work?
 The Washington Façade Improvement Matching Grant Program is administered by Washington’s Downtown Development Authority and Washington Main Street Program.
 Funds are available for façade improvements to buildings located within the DDA boundaries.
-Typically, commercial tenants or commercial property owners may receive reimbursements of 50% (not to exceed $500) of the cost of the approved storefront or back renovation, or awning.
+Typically, commercial tenants or commercial property owners may receive reimbursements of 50% (not to exceed $500) of the cost of the approved facade improvements, signage or awning.

-Funding Dates Façade work is eligible if approved, started and completed before December 31, 2017.
+Funding Dates Façade work is eligible if approved, started and completed before December 15, 2019.
 This granting period will be issued on a first come, first served basis until the available funds are awarded.
-It is the responsibility of the applicant to inquire about the availability of funds.

 Historic District Approval The Washington Historic Preservation Commission MUST review and approve projects taking place within Washington’s locally designated Historic District before Façade Grant approval may be granted.
-A Certificate of Appropriateness (COA) and/or Sign Permit must accompany this application for Historic District Properties.
-Please contact Janet Parker at 706-990-0000 with questions regarding COA and Yoshe Jenkins at 706-678-3277 for questions regarding COA and/or Sign Permit.
+A Certificate of Appropriateness (COA) and/or Historic District Sign Permit must accompany this application for Historic District Properties.
+Please contact Janet Parker at 706-990-0000 with questions regarding COA and Yoshe Jenkins at 706-678-3277 for questions regarding a Sign Permit.
 Note: Repainting a structure does not require a COA.

 Restrictions Yes, the application must be approved BEFORE you do the work, not after you begin.
 Because of the limited funds available at this time, the DDA cannot grant funds to the same applicant more than once every other year.
 Exception: If grant funds are remaining September 1st of the current award year applications from the previous year’s awardees will be considered.
 Also, only one façade grant per building is allowed per three-year period.
 Exception: If grant funds are remaining November 1st of the current award year applications for work on previously awarded buildings will be considered.

 Grant Close Out All grants must be closed-out within six months of the award or by December 15th of the award year, whichever comes first.
 Closing out the grant includes submitting all eligible receipts for review and receiving reimbursements.
 Funding will be de-allocated for projects that are not closed out within six months of the award notice.